CADs Having Trouble with RBC/CBC Blood Testing

 That is great if you have insurance that will let you go anywhere else you please.
 With things the way they are with our insurance we are limited to specific labs.
 You know…. the lowest bidder it seems.
 The ones that won’t work outside the box.
 We are not sure what others are encountering with socialized medicine?

 Sure we can go other places and pay the bill!
-We have PPL insurance and we are getting this.
-I can only image what HMO or managed health care patients are dealing with?
+We have PPO insurance and we are getting this.
+I can only image what HMO, Medicare, or “managed health care” patients might be dealing with?

 We had an in house Hospital Lab manager providing a testing procedure they are now using to produce accurate blood test numbers on such a patient.
 The type of patient that “keep it warm” no longer works.